 We have a democratically-elected Steering Committee and workgroups that move us forward.
 Our workgroups are currently Scoping, REIC U, Art & Media, and Community Organizing & Relationship Building (CORB).
 Find out more and see when they meet here.

 The organizations currently endorsing the cooperative are: 596 Acres, Spaceworks, Greater Brooklyn and Fourth Arts Block.
 We have received a small grant from RSF Social Finance.
 Our policy teams get advice from Fordham Law School and Brooklyn Law School’s Center for Urban Business Entrepreneurship.

 Fiscal sponsorship for the incubation period of NYC REIC is provided by Spaceworks NYC, a 501(c)(3) not-for-profit organization.
 As an early-phase initiative, we are seeking planning grants, support for a white paper, and money to cover operating expenses.
-As stated above, the NYC REIC itself will be incorporated as a for-profit organization prior to the fundraising campaign for the initial pilot project, becoming an independent, cooperatively-governed organization that provides financing to create long-term affordable community-controlled space for cooperative enterprise, art, culture and organizing.
+The NYC REIC itself has incorporated as a not-for-profit organization, becoming an independent, cooperatively-governed organization, and we will soon seek our own recognition that we are a 501(c)(3) tax-exempt organization.
+Prior to the fundraising campaign for the initial pilot project we will sponsor a limited liability company to collect funds and provide financing to create long-term affordable community-controlled space for cooperative enterprise, art, culture and organizing.